-Among the many questions about 3D printing, a common one was “How does the plastic stand up to the elements? “
+Among the many questions about 3D printing, a common one was “How does the plastic filament samples stand up to the elements? “

 That was a question I did not have a ready answer to.
 3D printing has been showcased as a way to be environmentally friendly through the use of recycled plastics and biodegradable filaments like PLA.
 I have have not seen any long-term research about the long term properties of 3D printed materials that are exposed to the elements.

-As the question came up more and more at the Tinny Home Jamboree, I wanted to develop an experiment to see how a wide range of filaments would withstand the harsh sun and chilling weather of Colorado.
+As the question came up more and more at the Tinny Home Jamboree, I wanted to develop an experiment to see how a wide range of filament sampless would withstand the harsh sun and chilling weather of Colorado.

 As I reviewed the Nanodax Glass Wool Polypropylene filament, I realized that the sample chip I printed for that review would work well for test pieces.

 I went to work for 2 weeks to print sample chips for all the filaments that I had in the office.

 Experimental filament samples Setup

 Each set of two sample chips were printed at the factory recommended temperatures.
 Print settings were 0.3 mm (300 micron) layer height, 100% infill.
 This took about 35 min for two samples.

 Two (2) chips of each material were printed, with 1 chip being the control that is stored indoors.